nrwl/nx/docs/node/cli/dep-graph.md

 Bind the dependency graph server to a specific ip address.

+### include

+List of projects delimited by commas to include in the dependency graph.

 ### port

 Bind the dependecy graph server to a specific port.